grycap/ec3/doc/source/ec3.rst

 .. option:: -y, --yes

    Do not ask for confirmation when the connection to IM is not secure.
 Proceed anyway.

+.. option:: -g, --golden-images

+   Generate a VMI from the first deployed node, to accelerate the contextualization process of next node                deployments.

 Command ``reconfigure``
 -----------------------